The dispersion time of random walks on finite graphs: Introduction

-The first tool we use to analyse these processes is the Cut \& Paste bijection.
-This bijection between the histories of IDLA processes lets us build several couplings so we can relate dispersion of Parallel and Sequential-IDLA and also in other variants of the process such as Uniform IDLA (where at each step a random unsettled particle moves), as well as IDLA processes with lazy walks and continuous-time walks.
-Bounding dispersion times via these other variants is useful for avoiding issues such as simultaneous arrivals at unoccupied vertices and provides a simpler way to resort to mixing time bounds.
+The first tool we invent to analyse these processes is the Cut \& Paste bijection which maps between the histories of IDLA processes.
+The bijection allows us to couple the dispersion times of the Parallel-IDLA to those of the Sequential-IDLA and other variants such as Uniform-IDLA (where at each step a random unsettled particle moves), as well as IDLA processes with lazy or continuous-time walks.
+Bounding dispersion times via these other variants is useful for avoiding issues such as periodicity or simultaneous arrivals at unoccupied vertices.
 At a base level the stochastic domination of $\tau_{seq}^v$ by $\tau_{par}^v$ means we can sandwich both quantities with a bound on $\tau_{par}^v$ from above and on $\tau_{seq}^v$ from below.
 Another useful way describe dispersion time is in terms of hitting times of sets by multiple random walks.
 In particular we present two different upper bounds on $\tau_{par}^v$ and $\tau_{seq}^v $ in terms of hitting times of sets.
 We also prove a lower bound on $\tau_{seq}^v $ by the mixing time, this comes from the relationship between the mixing time and the hitting time of large sets.

-Although these two processes are closely related, the different sources of dependence arising from the contrasting scheduling protocols provide several challenges.
+Although the Sequential and Parallel IDLA processes are closely related, the different sources of dependence arising from the contrasting scheduling protocols provide several challenges.
 In the Sequential-IDLA interaction between the walkers comes via the configuration of vertices settled by the previous walks.
-When trying to prove a lower bound on $\tau_{seq}^v$ often some knowledge of the geometry of the aggregate after a certain time is helpful.
-What is needed are results reminiscent of the ``shape theorems'' discussed in Section \ref{relwork}.
+This can make proving a tight lower bound on $\tau_{seq}^v$ tricky and often some knowledge of the geometry of the aggregate after a certain time is helpful.
+What is needed are results reminiscent of the ``shape theorems'' discussed in Section \ref{relwork} below.
 This requirement for detailed knowledge of the aggregate appears to be crucial in achieving a tight lower bound on $\tau_{seq}^v$ for the binary tree and 2-dimensional grid.
-Interactions are less passive in the Parallel process as particles jostle to be the first to settle a vertex.
-This interaction has a strange effect on the path of the longest walk (as is witnessed by the Cut \& Paste bijection).
+In comparison with the Sequential-IDLA interactions are less passive in the Parallel-IDLA as particles jostle to be the first to settle a vertex.
+This interaction can increase the length of the longest walk as is witnessed by the Cut \& Paste bijection.

-\subsection{Related work}
+\subsection{Related Work}